nuxt/vue-meta/README.md

 })
 ```

+If you don't care about server-side rendering, you can skip straight to [step 4](#step-4-start-defining-metainfo).
+Otherwise, continue. :smile:

 ### Step 2: Exposing `$meta` to `bundleRenderer`

 You'll need to expose the results of the `$meta` method that `vue-meta` adds to the Vue instance to the bundle render context before you can begin injecting your meta information.
 You'll need to do this in your server entry file: